louismeunier/notes/Dynamical Systems/dynamicalsystems.typ

 = Delay Differential Equations

-A delay differential equation (DDE) is generally speaking an ODE that depends on the state of the system in the past.
+A delay differential equation (DDE) is, broadly speaking, an ODE that depends on the state of the system in the past.
 We'll focus on DDEs of the form $ dot(u)(t) = f(u(t), u(t - tau)),
 $ where $u in RR^p, f : RR^p times RR^p -> RR^p$, and $tau > 0$ a fixed time delay.